oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/styles/themes/nouns.md

 }
 ```

-Overall, this code provides a convenient way to manage the styling of the Alephium web3 project and ensure consistency across different components.
+Overall, this code provides a convenient way to manage the styling of the Oxygenium web3 project and ensure consistency across different components.
 ## Questions:
  1. What is the purpose of this code file?
-- This code file exports a set of CSS variables used for styling a web3 interface for the Alephium project.
+- This code file exports a set of CSS variables used for styling a web3 interface for the Oxygenium project.

 2. What license is this code file released under?
 - This code file is released under the GNU Lesser General Public License.